tannuv25/tannuv25/README.md

 - 👋 Hi, I’m @tannuv25

-- 👀 I’m Web developer
+- 👀 I'm a passionate web developer with a strong focus on crafting dynamic and user-friendly applications.

 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me contact me on git
 - 😄 Pronouns: she/her